 Definitions of terms and references to other parts of the book sometimes appear in the margin.
+Warnings like this alert you to situations where you could damage software or lose data.

 Terms in boldface type are defined in the glossary.
 Sometimes the definition or additional information about such terms also appears in the margin.